Alternatives to Expedia Local Expert

 It’s where guests can book tours and purchase tickets for attractions, events, and music festivals around the world.

-Expedia previously disclosed that it sold over $500 million of tours and activities in 2017, but the program has gone through a lot of changes since then.
+Expedia Group previously disclosed that it sold over $500 million of tours and activities in 2017, but the program has gone through a lot of changes since then.

 In 2019, the OTA began sourcing new tours, activities, and attractions from Viator, another online booking platform.
 When the pandemic hit, the company closed its offline concierge operations that helped connect people to activities in their destination.